exercism/clojure/exercises/concept/card-games/.docs/hints.md

 ## 3. Finding Prior Rounds

 - The [`some`][some] function will return the first logically true value in a collection.
-- [`boolean`][boolean] is useful in cases where a function returns a value but the tests are expecting a boolean.
+- The [`boolean`][boolean] function is useful in cases where a function returns a value but the tests are expecting a boolean.

 ## 4. Averaging Card Values